 If you have questions about what products may be available to you, speak to

 For each product you plan to sell you’ll need to acquire an appointment with that insurance carrier by completing an independent agent agreement or contract.

-There are a very limited number of companies that will offer you a direct contract without being a captive or employed agent, so most of your independent agent contracts for various insurance companies will be acquired through a Medicare Broker or Medicare Insurance FMO.
+There are a very limited number of insurance companies that will offer you a direct contract without being a captive or employed agent, so most of your independent agent contracts for various insurance companies will be acquired through a Medicare Insurance FMO.

-Choosing the right FMO can be a big decision.
+It's important to do your research and ask the right questions when looking for an FMO.
 We recommend you review several companies to ensure you get the partner that can help you succeed and exceed your goals.